dokku/dokku/docs/networking/port-management.md

 ## Usage

+!!! warning
-> Warning: Mapping alternative ports may conflict with the active firewall installed on your server or hosting provider.
+    Mapping alternative ports may conflict with the active firewall installed on your server or hosting provider.
 Such software includes - but is not limited to - AWS Security Groups, iptables, and UFW.
 Please consult the documentation for those softwares as applicable.

-> New as of 0.6.0
+!!! tip "New as of 0.6.0"

 You can now configure `host -> container` port mappings with the `proxy:ports-*` commands.
 This mapping is currently supported by the built-in nginx-vhosts plugin.

 By default, buildpack apps and dockerfile apps **without** explicitly exposed ports (i.e. using the `EXPOSE` directive) will be configured with a listener on port `80` (and additionally a listener on 443 if ssl is enabled) that will proxy to the application container on port `5000`.
 Dockerfile apps **with** explicitly exposed ports will be configured with a listener on each exposed port and will proxy to that same port of the deployed application container.

+!!! note
-> Note: This default behavior **will not** be automatically changed on subsequent pushes and must be manipulated with the `proxy:ports-*` commands detailed below.
+    This default behavior **will not** be automatically changed on subsequent pushes and must be manipulated with the `proxy:ports-*` commands detailed below.

 ### Listing port mappings